Prince (musician): 2005–2007: 3121

-2007–2010: Super Bowl XLI show, Planet Earth and Lotusflower
+2007–2010: Super Bowl XLI show, Planet Earth, and Lotusflower

-On February 4, 2007, Prince played at the Super Bowl XLI halftime show in Miami, Florida, on a large stage shaped like his symbol.
-The event was carried to 140 million television viewers, his biggest-ever audience.
+On February 4, 2007, Prince played at the Super Bowl XLI halftime show in Miami, on a large stage in the shape of his symbol.
+The event was broadcast to 140 million television viewers, his biggest-ever audience.
 His 12-minute performance in the rain began with an intro of the Queen song "We Will Rock You" and concluded with "Purple Rain".
 In 2015, Billboard ranked it the greatest Super Bowl performance ever.

 Prince played 21 concerts at the O_{2} Arena in London during the Earth Tour in mid-2007.
 Tickets for the 20,000-capacity venue were capped by Prince at £31.21 ($48.66).
 Featuring Maceo Parker in his band, Prince's residency at the O_{2} Arena was increased to 15 nights after all 140,000 tickets for the original seven sold out in 20 minutes, before it was then further extended to 21 nights.

 Prince performed with Sheila E. at the 2007 ALMA Awards.
-On June 28, 2007, the Mail on Sunday stated that it had made a deal to give Prince's new album, Planet Earth, away for free with the paper, making it the first place in the world to get the album.
-This move sparked controversy among music distributors and also led the UK arm of Prince's distributor, Sony BMG, to withdraw from distributing the album in UK stores.
+On June 28, the Mail on Sunday stated that it had made a deal to give Prince's new album, Planet Earth, away for free with the paper, being the first to publish it.
+This sparked controversy among music distributors and also led the UK arm of Prince's distributor, Sony BMG, to withdraw from distributing the album in UK stores.
 The UK's largest high street music retailer, HMV, stocked the paper on release day due to the giveaway.
 On July 7, 2007, Prince returned to Minneapolis to perform three shows.
-He performed concerts at the Macy's Auditorium (to promote his new perfume "3121") on Nicollet Mall, the Target Center arena, and First Avenue.
-It was the first time he had played at First Avenue (the club appeared in the film Purple Rain) since 1987.
+He performed concerts at the Macy's Auditorium on Nicollet Mall, the Target Center arena, and First Avenue.